What is the difference between private service and the NHS?

 We offer an in-house procedure to deal with your concerns.
 This gives us the opportunity to investigate any problems you wish to report.

-If you wish to make a complaint about any of our services, please contact our Medical Director (Dr Sebastian Renz) in the first instance.
+If you wish to make a complaint about any of our services, please contact our Practice Manager (Johanna Renz) in the first instance.
 You can either telephone or send a letter if you prefer.
-Dr Renz will review the details of your complaint and decide, with you, how best to undertake the investigation.
+Mrs Renz will review the details of your complaint and decide, with you, how best to undertake the investigation.

 Please note that we always respect our duty of confidentiality to patients.
 If the complaint is not made directly by our patient, we will need the patient’s consent to investigate the complaint.